Politics and Peace

 Prejudice and Judgment

 Arendt then moves on to take a closer look at prejudice and judgement.
 In the social realm, prejudice plays a crucial role.
 The use of which however is dangerous in the political realm.
 Prejudice contains past judgment which is dragged through time without being reexamined.
 Prejudice therefore, with its anchor in the past, blocks judgement of the present.
 There are two types of judgment, Arendt identifies.
 One is an assessment by applying an established standard, which itself can be the result of a prejudice.
 The other, an original judgment as it is then referred to, is made without an established standard and requires only our faculty of judgment, which has far more to do with our ability to make distinctions than with our ability to organise and subsume.
-This type of original judgment without relying on an established standard is, Ardent notes, quite similar to judgments about aesthetics and taste, which, as the central figure in modern philosophy, Immanuel Kant, one of the most influential philosophers in the 18th century, once observed, we cannot ‘dispute’.
+This type of original judgment without relying on an established standard is, Ardent notes, quite similar to judgments about aesthetics and taste, which, as Immanuel Kant, the 18th-century philosopher and the central figure in modern philosophy, once observed, cannot be ‘disputed’.

 What Is the Meaning of Politics?